nuvolaris/nuvolaris/README.md

 Once you have the right cluster and the image properly published, you can test the operator with the following targets:

+- `test:build-and-load`: build and load the operator in the cluster
 - `test:deploy-operator`: deploys the operator in the current cluster.
 - `test:deploy-instance`: deploy an instance of the configuration to build an actual cluster.
 - `test:config-wsk`: once it is deployed, extracts the current configuration to use `wsk`